Radix-Live/Guides/GatewayAPI/README.md

 export NODE_0_CORE_API_ADDRESS=http://core:3333/core
 ```

-Update the `docker-compose.yml` - adjust `-Xms`, `-Xmx` of the `core` service according to the machine's specs (recommended - 1/4 of available RAM, but no more than 8Gb).

 Setup nginx passwords (one by one, skip if you won't be using nginx):
 ```shell
 babylonnode auth set-admin-password --setupmode DOCKER